 So as part of the crochet along, if you try a Jempool and you’re loving it but you don’t need to end up with a scarf, you could think of it as a repeatable motif.
 A handy seam here or there could yield a ruana, poncho, shrug, etc.

 Jempool is reversible, so it could easily be turned into a möbius.
 I’d just need to add a half twist then seam together the two ends.

 What’s a “Frosty Flake”?
 Why, Frostyflakes is a way to crochet groups of harmless-ol’ double crochets in a gently increasing manner to a triangular point; then, gently decrease the frosty flakes to create the other end of a shallow triangular wrap.
-It’s addictive and it’s flexible because you can use any kind of yarn, any amount of yarn, and end up with something that looks fabulous several ways.
+It’s addictive and it’s flexible–as P2P (Point-to-Point construction) usually is—because you can use any kind of yarn, any amount of yarn, and end up with something that looks fabulous.

 The Frostyflakes Crochet Along has been a warm cheerful spot during this year’s extended winter-into-spring season.
 (It’s been cold and dim in Florida too.)
-The great thing about hosting a CAL in a Ravelry forum is that anyone can start eh same project at any time, and be able to refer to the discussion thread as if were taking place today.
-Discussion threads about projects have a wealth of information and inspiration.
+The great thing about hosting a CAL in a Ravelry forum is that anyone can start the same project at any time and refer to the discussion thread as if were taking place today.
+Discussion threads about projects contain a wealth of information and inspiration.
 Please visit and join Vashti’s Crochet Lounge to see all the lovely projects and meet new friends!